 Immortal time bias refers to a period of cohort follow-up time during which death (or an outcome that determines end of follow-up) cannot occur.
 (K. Rothman, S. Greenland, T. Lash.
 Modern Epidemiology, 3rd Edition, Lippincott Williams & Wilkins, 2008 p.
 106-7).

-Immortal Time Bias in Pharmacoepidemiology (Am J Epidemiol 2008;167:492-9) describes various cohort study designs leading to this bias, quantifies its magnitude under different survival distributions and illustrates it with data from a cohort of lung cancer patients.
+Immortal Time Bias in Pharmacoepidemiology (Am J Epidemiol 2008(4);167:492-9) describes various cohort study designs leading to this bias, quantifies its magnitude under different survival distributions and illustrates it with data from a cohort of lung cancer patients.
 For time-based, event-based and exposure-based cohort definitions, the bias in the rate ratio resulting from misclassified or excluded immortal time increases proportionately to the duration of immortal time.
+It is asserted that immortal time bias arises by conditioning on future exposure and that it can be avoided by analyzing the data as if the exposures and outcomes were included as they developed, without ever looking into the future.

 Other forms of time-related bias